YuanArib/invitation_app/README.md

 <h2>📓Notes:</h2>

-Activate venv if you are going to do anything with django / python related in terminal (including running the server) Open for Issues, will get this repo on private later.
+Activate venv if you are going to do anything with django / python related in terminal (including running the server)<br>
+Open for Issues, will get this repo on private later.